KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

     In this state, consciousness perceives only the Aionic Tree (The Tree of Life), which is the L₁ terminus of the centropic layers.

 * **The Latent Choice (The Two Trees at L₁):**
-    The Khaonic Tree (The Tree of Knowledge)—the IL₁ terminus of the inverse (mirror) layers—is also present at the L₁ node, but it is latent or un-activated.
+    * The Khaonic Tree (The Tree of Knowledge) represents the IL₁ (inverse/mirror) potential overlaid within the singular L₁ (Embodied) World-Node.
+    * In the Primal State, this IL₁ potential is latent or un-activated.
 It is the "mirror" (-1) that is not yet perceived because consciousness is only focused on the "original" (+1).

 * **The Tempter (The IL₄ Mirror-Archetype):**
     The inverse archetypal force—the Serpent, the IL₄ (IDL: Nyxea) principle—activates the choice.